 - Complete a lift test to demonstrate you can lift 35 lbs. overhead with two hands.

-- Rowers who desire to take out a BIR-owned single/double/pair without a launch on the water are required to complete both a flip test and a captain’s test, which can be done at the Bainbridge Aquatic Center.
-Download the Captain’s Test Form.
+- Rowers who desire to take out a BIR-owned single/double/pair without a launch on the water are required to complete a flip test, which can be done by scheduling one with the Bainbridge Aquatic Center.
+For those who are interested in improving sculling skills, a captain’s test is available here: Captain’s Test Form.

-- Read the BIR Safety Guidelines and BIR Member Expectations.
+- Read the BIR Safety Policies and BIR Member Expectations.
 They contain important information that all rowers must know before going on the water.

 - Volunteer: BIR is a mostly-volunteer organization, and your participation as a volunteer is both required and key to the continuing success of BIR.
 The goal is two hours of volunteer services from each Master rower for each on-water paid-program month during the calendar year.
 Coxing doesn’t constitute volunteer service.
 Group work parties to clean and service our boats, launches, and boat yards do count, as does helping with key events like our Grand Old Fourth booth and One-Call-For-All envelope stuffing.